Thailand

 If a Thai spots a cockroach they will just brush it off - end of story.
 Rats are also no big deal even though Leptospirosis, which can be caught from rat urine is a serious, life-threatening disease.

-Earlier this year, a couple of Thais were attempting to sue the Hat Yai branch of Sizzler after eating steaks full of maggots.
+Some years ago a couple of Thais were attempting to sue the Hat Yai branch of Sizzler after eating steaks full of maggots.

 Having said all this, I have only had food poisoning in Thailand four of five times - which is fairly good - and only on two occasions did I need hospital treatment.
 Interestingly, the places you might suspect as being the worst offenders aren't necessarily that bad.